grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 1. APM data export is supported for tests that are up to 1 hour long.
 Longer tests are currently not supported.
 2. The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.

-## Feature Availability

-This feature is only available for certain subscriptions:

-- Trial
-- Monthly Pro
-- Annual Team/Pro
-- Enterprise